cdapio/cdap/cdap-docs/examples-manual/source/examples/index.rst

   * - Example Name
     - Description
   * - :doc:`Hello World<hello-world>`
     - A simple HelloWorld App that's written using CDAP.
-It introduces how the elements Stream, Flow, Dataset, and Service are used in a CDAP application.
+It introduces how the components Stream, Flow, Dataset, and Service are used in a CDAP application.
   * - :doc:`Word Count<word-count>`
     - A simple application that counts words, and tracks word associations and unique words seen on the Stream.